-09 To protect people and local communities from the effects of minerals development and waste management to affect the amenity of neighbouring land users.
-Affects public right of way 0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
-But, whether the impact is neutral of positive is dependent on the quality and type of the restoration. maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those Cumulative Effect/Conclusion Creation of this new mineral site offers the potential to have multiple effects through the loss of greenfield lan countryside, i.e. soil disturbance, habitat loss, changed hydrological system and so forth.
-The temporary nature of extraction and the infilling with waste may help to lessen some of these effects in the long term and offers the prosp enhanced landform being created post mineral extraction.
-There is a potential for cumulative impacts with the latest taking place alongside the mineral extraction. temporary nature of mineral and offers the prospect of an
+09 To protect people and New extraction sites have the potential 0/+ In the long term a temporary Use of screening mounds, local communities from to affect the amenity of neighbouring mineral site would be maintenance of vehicles, the effects of minerals land users.
+Affects public right of way exhausted and the land wheel washes, dust development and waste that abuts the potential area - footpath restored removing that suppression techniques and management Y62.
+Also, site is split by unnamed development which has the so forth would all reduce highway from Pincet Lane to Taphouse potential for harm.
+But, the impact of any Farm.
+Concerns that access to new whether the impact is neutral operations upon those site would not be able to operate of positive is dependent on outside the site. safely. the quality and type of the , restoration.
+Cumulat tive Effect/Conclusion Creation of this new mineral site offers the po tential to have e multiple effects through the le oss of greenfield land in the countryside, i.e. soil disturbance, habitat loss, changed hydrological system and so forth.
+The temporary nature of mineral extraction and the infilling with waste may help to lessen some of these effects in the long term and offers the prospect of ar enhanced landform being created post r mineral extracti ion.
+Th nere is a potential for cumulative e impacts with the landfilling taking place alongside the mineral extrac tion. - -